 - Surfing the Edge of Chaos: Leadership for Today's Church (A week-long intensive course the first week of June)

-The launch of this new program has been supported through a generous grant from Our Faith - Our Hope, the Anglican Diocese of Toronto.
+This program has been supported through a generous grant from Our Faith - Our Hope, the Anglican Diocese of Toronto.